eWaterCycle/jupyterlab_thredds/README.md

 To make a new release perform the following steps:
 1. Update version in `package.json` and `jupyterlab_thredds/version.py`
 2. Make sure tests pass by running `npm test` and `pytest`
-3. Publish lab extension to npmjs with `npm run build` and `npm publish`
+3. Publish lab extension to npmjs with `npm run build` and `npm publish --access=public`
 4. Publish server extension to pypi with `python setup.py sdist bdist_wheel` and `twine upload dist/*`